moktavizen/material-darker-jdownloader/README.md

 For Linux, make sure you install JDownloader using the script from [JDownloader Website](https://jdownloader.org/download/index), `vmoptions` sometimes is not recognized if you install it using Flatpak, AUR, etc. Proper HighDPI support is in the works.
-Check this [thread](https://board.jdownloader.org/showthread.php?p=532602#post532602) and [article](https://support.jdownloader.org/en/knowledgebase/article/high-dpi-support) for more details.
+See this [thread](https://board.jdownloader.org/showthread.php?p=532602#post532602) and [article](https://support.jdownloader.org/en/knowledgebase/article/high-dpi-support) for more details.